Cisco-Talos/clamav-documentation/src/manual/OnAccess.md

 On-Access is only available on Linux systems.
 On Linux, On-Access requires a `kernel version >= 3.8`.
 This is because it leverages a kernel api called [fanotify](http://man7.org/linux/man-pages/man7/fanotify.7.html) to block processes from attempting to access malicious files.
 This prevention occurs in kernel-space, and thus offers stronger protection than a purely user-space solution.

-#### For Versions >= 0.102.0

-It also requires `Curl version >= 7.45 ` to ensure support for all curl options used by clamonacc.
+It also requires Curl version greather than or equal to 7.45 to ensure support for all curl options used by clamonacc.
 Users on Linux operating systems that package older versions of libcurl have a number of options:

 1. Wait for your package maintainer to provide a newer version of libcurl.
 2. Install a newer version of libcurl [from source](https://curl.haxx.se/download.html).
-  3. Disable installation of `clamonacc` and On-Access Scanning capabilities with the `./configure` flag `--disable-clamonacc`.
+3. Disable installation of `clamonacc` and On-Access Scanning capabilities with the CMake flag `-D ENABLE_CLAMONACC=OFF`.

 ## General Use

 To use ClamAV's On-Access Scanner, operation will vary depending on version.

-#### For Versions >= 0.102.0

 You will need to run the `clamd` and `clamonacc` applications side by side.
 First, you will need to configure and run `clamd`.
 For instructions on how to do that, see [the clamd configuration guide](Usage/Configuration.md#clamdconf).
 One important thing to note while configuring `clamd.conf` is that--like `clamdscan`--the `clamonacc` application will connect to `clamd` using the `clamd.conf` settings for either `LocalSocket` or `TCPAddr`/`TCPSocket`.
 Another important thing to note, is that when using a `clamd.conf` that specifies a `LocalSocket`, then `clamd` will need to be run under a user with the right permissions to scan the files you plan on including in your watch-path.

 Next, you will need to configure `clamonacc`.
 For a very simple configuration, follow these steps:

 1. Open `clamd.conf` for editing
 2. Specify the path(s) you would like to recursively watch by setting the `OnAccessIncludePath` option
 3. Set `OnAccessPrevention` to `yes`
 4. Check what username `clamd` is running under
 5. Set `OnAccessExcludeUname` to `clamd`'s uname
 6. Save your work and close `clamd.conf`

 For slightly more nuanced configurations, which may be adapted to your use case better, please check out the [recipe guide below](#configuration-and-recipes).